HenrikJoreteg/Capsule/readme.md

 #Capsule

-Capsule is an experimental web framework for node.js that uses socket.io and backbone to synchronize model state by sharing model code between the client and the server.
+Capsule is an experimental web framework by [@HenrikJoreteg](http://twitter.com/HenrikJoreteg) for Node.js that uses Socket.io and Backbone.js to synchronize model state by sharing model code between the client and the server.

 MIT Licensed.